Are the late Peter Drucker's ominous predictions about traditional

 In the past ten years this

 prediction has begun to unwind with ever increasing frequency.
-Cyber education, as he called it, has already overtaken the
+Cyber education, as Drucker called it, has already overtaken

-With the entrance of the two largest nations in the world, this is a 500 Billion dollar industry in the making.
-Not since
+With the entrance of the two largest nations in the world, this is a Trillion dollar industry in the making.

 Dr. Fred DiUlus Knows!